Hakimbek/my-git-notes/Staging_Commits/Ignore/README.md

 - Personal IDE config files, such as *.idea/workspace.xml*

 ## Git Ignore Files
 Git ignore files is a file that can be any file or a folder that contains all the files that we want to ignore.
 The developers ignore files that are not necessary to execute the project.
 Git itself creates many system-generated ignored files.
 Usually, these files are hidden files.
 There are several ways to specify the ignore files.
 The ignored files can be tracked on a *.gitignore* file that is placed on the root folder of the repository.
-No explicit command is used to ignore the file.

 There is no explicit git ignore command; instead, the *.gitignore* file must be edited and committed by hand when you have new files that you wish to ignore.
 The *.gitignore* files hold patterns that are matched against file names in your repository to determine whether or not they should be ignored.